 Why Are Standard Operating Procedures Important for Small and Growing Businesses?

-- Planning a webinar
+- Webinar Planning

-What should a standard procedure contains
+What should a standard procedure include

-- SOP Purpose and definition of terms
+- Purpose of the SOP and definitions of key terms

-- Description of individual steps and responsibilities for them
+- Objectives and methods for achieving them